How to add different signatures to the first and subsequent messages

 Select the rule you just cloned and go to the Overview tab to rename it (e.g. Signature for replies).
 On the Design tab, open the Signature template editor and create or edit a signature template that will be added to replies and forwards.
 Keep it simple and make sure it contains only the items that are really required, such as sender’s name, job title, telephone number, etc.

-When your second signature template is ready, go back to the Manage Signatures App.
+When your second signature template is complete, save your changes and close the editor.
 On the Options tab, select the Set this signature as default for replies and forwards checkbox (Fig. 7.).

 Finally, submit the changes to CodeTwo Azure servers by clicking and close the program.
 Client-side signatures will be made available in Outlook to defined users once our services sync with the CodeTwo Signatures Add-in for Outlook (this happens every couple of minutes) or after using the Force signature refresh option in the add-in.